bbauska/W3Cx-5of5/README.md

 fieldset that generated this small bar here.
 That is a visual rendering of the group and we use the legend element inside that render as a title in the fieldset border.
-Inside, for the sake this example, we just used two input fields of type=\"text ».We associated a label with the 'for' attribute that matches the ID attributes.
+Inside, for the sake this example, we just used two input fields of type=&quot;text ».We associated a label with the 'for' attribute that matches the ID attributes.

 This is a good practice for accessibility, and if you click on the